 If you do fly frequently, all the better.
-This card’s travel perks, including rebates on airport lounge access and expedited security clearance costs, will make being in airports a little less frenetic and the sizeable annual fee a little easier to swallow.
+This card’s travel perks, including rebates on airport lounge access and expedited security clearance costs, will make being in airports a little less frenetic and the annual fee easier to swallow.

 Easy-to-earn travel rewards

 - Easy-to-earn travel rewards: A lot of your day-to-day expenses will earn extra points, thanks to how broadly American Express defines travel purchases.
 Even if you don’t consider yourself a frequent flyer, putting commuting costs like taxi fare, parking, or tolls on this card will earn you 3 points per $1.
 (More about this below.)